 There are different motivations for building and executing a diversification strategy for your business.
 It is useful to understand which of the following reasons most closely applies to your circumstances.

 One of the main reasons a business might be looking to diversify is growth.
-Perhaps your current industry is stagnating or perhaps you are no longer performing well in the market., Whatever the reason, you may find diversification is a great way to grow the company.
-When you're considering this as a motive, keep in mind profitability too.
+Perhaps your current industry is stagnating or perhaps you are no longer performing well in the market., Whatever the reason, you may find diversification is a great method to support the growth strategy of your company.
+When you’re considering this as a motive, keep in mind profitability too.

 If you put your eggs in different baskets your business will be more resilient.
 Having a diverse portfolio reduces economic risk by lessening your exposure to market conditions, such as those seen in Five Forces, or external events such as those listed in a PESTLE Analysis.
 Whilst one business unit may be under strain, others could be performing better than ever.

 For some companies, diversification is about survival.
 Their core business is in decline and if they do not move to a new model and market, they won’t survive.
 In these situations, the diversification is against a challenging backdrop, and ideally, you would recognize the need for diversifying before it becomes impossible to find the investment to do so.